ibm-cloud-docs/cephaas/volume_about.md

 Block storage volume provides hypervisor-mounted, high-performance data storage for your instances.
 The infrastructure provides rapid scaling across zones, extra security, and performance.
 {: shortdesc}

-## Overview
-{: #block-storage-overview}

 {{site.data.keyword.cephaas_full}} volume data is stored redundantly across multiple physical disks in an Availability Zone to prevent data loss due to failure of any single component.

 {{site.data.keyword.cephaas_short}} provides primary and secondary data volumes.
 Data volumes can be created and attached during instance provisioning as well, or as stand-alone volumes that you can later attach to an instance.
-To protect your data, you can use your own encryption keys or choose IBM-managed encryption.
+To protect your data, choose IBM-managed encryption.

-You pay for only the capacity that you need.
-The capacity ranges from 1 GB up to 16,000 GB for all available instances.
-For data volumes attached to a virtual server instance, you can [increase volume capacity] in GB increments up to 16,000 GB capacity.

 When you create, view, or update a volume, the volume state is reported in the UI, CLI, API and Terraform.
 For more information, see [{{site.data.keyword.cephaas_full_notm}} volume dashboard](/docs/cephaas?topic=cephaas-view-volume&interface=ui#viewvols-ui).